 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your websites (even sites that you decide to sell).
+You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites.

-If hiring lawyers to create your legal pages is currently out of your budget, consider implementing at least some basic kind of legal protection on your site until you can afford a lawyer.
+If hiring a lawyer to create your legal pages is currently out of your budget, consider implementing some form of basic legal protection on your website until you can afford a lawyer.

-Download the Legal Pages Generator software below (for FREE!), or consider choosing one of the better solutions we discuss in this article, such as using attorney-written legal forms, or a WordPress plugin - see section below.
+Download the Legal Pages Generator tool below (for FREE!), or use one of the better solutions we discuss in this article, such as using legal content, or a WordPress plugin - see section below.

-Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice on our website.
-Do your own due diligence and consult legal experts about the best way to ensure that your website is compliant with the law wherever your business is based.
+Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice here.
+Do your own due diligence and consult legal experts about the best way of ensuring that your website is compliant with all legal requirements regarding your specific business.

-Below is a time-saving list of websites we recommend you visit to help you better understand what your website may require to stay compliant and meet legal requirements and guidelines:
+Here is a useful list of websites we suggest you visit to help you better understand what your business requires to stay compliant and meet its legal obligations: